Charlotte Hornets: 2020–2026: The LaMelo Ball era

 During the 2022–23 NBA season, the Hornets endured injuries to a majority of the roster, leading to a poor season which ended with a 27–55 record, the fourth worst in the league.
 Lamelo Ball only played 36 games.
 However, Mark Williams proved his immense potential.

 Courtesy of their poor finish, the Hornets won the second overall pick which they used to select Brandon Miller in the 2023 NBA draft.

 On June 16, 2023, Jordan announced he was selling his majority stake in the team to a group led by Gabe Plotkin and Rick Schnall.
 The transaction, sold at $3 billion, was approved by the NBA on July 23, 2023.

 On April 3, 2024 Steve Clifford announced he would step into an advisor role following a 21–61 season.
 He finished as the Hornets all time win leader.
 On May 9, 2024, Celtics assistant Charles Lee was announced as his successor, receiving a 4-year deal.

 Brandon Miller had a successful rookie season, averaging 17 points per game and finishing third in Rookie of the Year voting despite a strong rookie class.
 Lamelo Ball once again struggled with injury, only playing 22 games.
 Mark Williams also only played 19 games on the season.
 Terry Rozier was dealt to Miami at the trade deadline for a pick and veteran guard Kyle Lowry.
 Another addition was Grant Williams from the Dallas Mavericks, acquired in a trade for PJ Washington.
 Gordon Hayward was also dealt away.
 After the season, former player Kemba Walker was hired to be a player enhancement coach.

+Rivalries

+Miami Heat

+The Miami Heat and Charlotte Hornets share a historic connection as "expansion sisters," both entering the NBA in 1988.
+While Miami has historically dominated with a 90-55 overall record (including playoffs) and three championships, the rivalry is defined by intense Southeast Division battles and several key playoff clashes.

+Detroit Pistons

+The rivalry between the Detroit Pistons and Charlotte Hornets, which spans from the late 1980s to the 2020s, has evolved from early competitive matchups to a modern, intense rivalry defined by physical play, on-court brawls, and crucial rebuilding-era battles.
+While the teams have not historically met in major playoff series, their matchups have often carried significant emotional weight and, recently, high-stakes intensity.

+On February 9, 2026, on-court brawl ignited a fierce rivalry between the Detroit Pistons and Charlotte Hornets, resulting in four ejections (Jalen Duren, Isaiah Stewart, Miles Bridges, Moussa Diabate) and a 110-104 Pistons win.
+The fight, featuring punches and a bench-clearing incident, escalated tension, with Stewart specifically charging at Bridges.